-The financial statements of the Station have been prepared in accordance with the principles outlined in Statement No. 35 of the Governmental Accounting Standards Board (GASB), and all other applicable GASB pronouncements.
+The financial statements of the Station have been prepared in accordance with the principles outlined in GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments as amended by GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, and all other applicable GASB pronouncements.
 The Station has elected to report its financial results as a special-purpose government entity engaged in business-type activities, using proprietary fund accounting and financial reporting.
-Required financial statements consist of: Management's Discussion and Analysis; Statement of Net Position; Statement of Revenue, Expenses and Changes in Net Position; Statement of Cash Flows; Notes to Financial Statements.
+Required financial statements consist of: Management's Discussion and Analysis; Statement of Net Position; Statement of Revenues, Expenses and Changes in Net Position; Statement of Cash Flows; Notes to Financial Statements.